 How to book an appointment with Pristyn Care for knee arthroscopy?

 Pristyn Care has many clinics across Gurgaon.
 To consult our expert orthopedic surgeons for any doubts, concerns, or queries, visit the nearest clinic in Gurgaon to know the solution.
 Book an appointment with the best orthopedic surgeons or book an online consultation and consult the doctor via a video call.

 Knee arthroscopy can be used to treat the following knee conditions-

-- Osteoarthritis of the knees- Osteoarthritis is a degenerative joint condition that arises due to wear and tear in the knee joint.
-Age and natural wear and tear are not the only causes for osteoarthritis of the knees, it can develop due to a meniscal tear caused by an injury.
-Knee arthroscopy is useful for the treatment of osteoarthritis and can help reduce pain and improve functioning of the knee.
+Osteoarthritis of the knees- Osteoarthritis is a degenerative joint condition that arises due to wear and tear in the knee joint.
+Age and natural wear and tear are not the only causes of osteoarthritis of the knees, it can develop due to a meniscal tear caused by an injury.
+Knee arthroscopy is useful for the treatment of osteoarthritis and can help reduce pain and improve the functioning of the knee.

-- ACL tears- Knee arthroscopy can be performed to treat torn or ruptured ACL (anterior cruciate ligament) that cannot heal on its own.
+ACL tears- Knee arthroscopy can be performed to treat torn or ruptured ACL (anterior cruciate ligament) that cannot heal on its own.
 ACL injuries are one of the most common injuries in high-impact sports.

 When is shoulder arthroscopy used?

 Shoulder arthroscopy may be recommended for the following shoulder problems-